fmhy/edit/MISCGuide.md

 * [Skynet](http://pierrepapierciseaux.net/.skynet/?lang=en) - View Websites like they're from the 90's
 * [Toonami Remastered](https://www.toonamiremastered.com/) - Remastered Toonami Content
 * [SongMeanings](https://songmeanings.com/) - Discover Song Meanings
-* [Are you the asshole?](https://areyoutheasshole.com/) - Have an AI Judge Your Decisions
 * [Judge My Music](https://pudding.cool/2020/12/judge-my-spotify/) - Have an AI Judge Your Taste in Music
 * [Oracle](https://roadtolarissa.com/oracle/) - Try to Trick an AI
 * [PrankHotline](https://prankhotline.com/) or [Fake All](https://apps.apple.com/us/app/fake-all-call-chat-message/id1518594150) - Phone Pranks